What is a teaching project?:

 The project must address a significant pedagogic or curricular issue.
 Proposals should be for the design of pivotal courses which move the department or program in a fundamentally different direction or employ a radically different pedagogy.
 The project should be well above and beyond normal course development expectations.
 Finally, R&D looks to the ancestry of the project.
 The applicant's previous history of grant applications should indicate the ability to accomplish what was promised, to use awarded funds prudently, and to file final reports as required.

 You are strongly encouraged to apply for external (non-Dickinson) funding for all R&D projects.
 Please contact the Corporate, Foundation and Government Support Office for more information.

 How are these projects supported?:

 There are a number of ways R&D supports pedagogic development, depending on the scope of the project.
 Project expenses are limited to $1,000 per semester.
-If the project involves a large number of people or is multi-disciplinary, it would be appropriate to request funding for a study group.
+(If a project involves multiple faculty members and is multi-disciplinary, it is appropriate to request funding for a Study Group.)

 When evaluating teaching projects, R&D seeks the comments of the Academic Program Committee.
 APSC comments on the curricular or pedagogic promise of the project and whether the intended outcome will benefit the college and enhance the curriculum.

 Please be sure to check for application deadlines.